jkubin/bpfa/README.md

 # bpfa
-Binary Patch utils For Adults
+Binary PIC18 utils For Adults
-(bpfa) is a binary utility for Microchip COFF used for small 8bit MCU (in development)
+CLI tool for Microchip COFF
+(in development)